deeplearning-wisc/LongHorizonDeception/tasks/data/activity_planning/TASK.md

   - Personal learning plan (balanced theory/practice, checkpoints, rubric for self‑review).
   - Household move checklist (timeline, responsibilities, costs, risk mitigation, confirmation calls).

  - Notes
+  - The dataset includes strengthened prompts and attachments to match the difficulty and quality of the startup_consulting set while staying in the activity planning domain.
-  - The current dataset ships with placeholder titles/prompts/files to keep the structure clear.
-You can swap in real tasks by editing the `title`, `base_prompt`, and `files[*].content` fields without changing the schema.
+  - You can swap in domain‑specific content by editing `title`, `base_prompt`, and `files[*].content` without changing the schema.
-  - Keep tasks concise and concrete so responses can be evaluated for prioritization quality, feasibility, and clarity.
+  - Keep tasks concise and concrete so responses can be evaluated for prioritization quality, feasibility, clarity, and traceability to internal files.

 **Task Stream (Fixed Order)**